BlackFeatherZ/Detection-of-Driver-Distracted-Behavior-and-Drowsy-Driving/README.md

 # Projects
-A NNDL project finished in 2023 by Xinyan Xie, Yuao Qin and Yifan Yang
+A CVPR project completed by Xinyan Xie, Yuao Qin and Yifan Yang